sunilit/sunilit.github.io/README.md

 ### ADConv-Net: Advanced Deep Convolution Neural Network for COVID-19 Diagnostics Using Chest X-Ray and CT Images
 [Publication](https://link.springer.com/article/10.1007/s42979-025-03923-4)

-Developed objective strategy for discovering X-ray and CT based image on ADConv-Net Framework using DL.
-This data-driven approach led to better classification of the underlying image by identifying COVID-19, Normal, Bacterial Pneumonia and Viral Pnuemonia.
-The proposed method provides a fully automated and flexible approach to capturing key diseases and possibly discovering new indices of lung activity.
+Developed an objective strategy for identifying COVID-19, Normal, Bacterial Pneumonia, and Viral Pneumonia using a deep learning-based ADConv-Net framework on X-ray and CT images.
+The proposed data-driven model provides a fully automated and flexible approach to capturing key lung disease patterns and discovering new indicators of pulmonary activity.

 ![Abstract Overview](/assets/img/Proposed.png)

-### EffiCOVID-net: A highly efficient convolutional neural network for COVID-19 diagnosis using chest X-ray imaging
+### EffiCOVID-Net: A Highly Efficient Convolutional Neural Network for COVID-19 Diagnosis Using Chest X-Ray Imaging
 [Publication](https://www.sciencedirect.com/science/article/pii/S1046202325001033?via%3Dihub)

-Used **Python** to train over lightweigth EffiCOVID-Net model with 10 deep learning models which estimated particulate matter concentrations based on a suite of over X-ray images.
-We found four class variables can be used to accurately detect and classify COVID-19, Normal and Viral pneumonia.
+Implemented a lightweight EffiCOVID-Net model in Python, incorporating EffiCOVID block to classify chest X-ray images.
+The model accurately distinguished between COVID-19, Normal, and Viral Pneumonia classes.

 ![Lungs Study](/assets/img/prp.png)

 ### Verification of COVIFIND Test Kit for COVID-19
 [Publication](https://ieeexplore.ieee.org/document/10958463)

-Used **UPAAL** to design and validates the existing COVFIND rapid antigens tesk kit approved by ICMR.
-These approach examine the kit arictectures and testing functionalites to check the kit is functioning or not.
+Utilized UPPAAL to model and verify the architecture and functionality of the COVIFIND rapid antigen test kit, which ICMR approved.
+This formal verification approach ensures the kit’s reliability and correctness in detecting COVID-19 infections.

 ![RAT Kits Study](/assets/img/architecture.png)

 ### Automated Segmentation of COVID-19 Infected Lungs via Modified U-Net Model
 [Publication](https://ieeexplore.ieee.org/document/10724997)

-Used **Python** to automated segmentation framework that dynamically generates distinct and randomized image patches for training using preprocessing techniques and extensive data augmentation.
-The proposed architecture employs a semantic segmentation approach, ensuring accuracy despite limited data availability.
-Experimental assessment comprises a visual inspection of the predicted segmentation outcomes.
-The results exhibit a remarkable Dice coefficient score of 98.3% and an IoU rate surpassing 96.8%, demonstrating the model’s robustness in identifying COVID-19-infected lung regions.
+Proposed an automated lung segmentation framework using Python and a modified U-Net model.
+The system dynamically generates randomized image patches with extensive data augmentation.
+The semantic segmentation approach achieved a Dice coefficient of 98.3% and an IoU of 96.8%, ensuring robust detection of COVID-19-infected lung regions.

 ![Lungs Study](/assets/img/arch.jpeg)

 ### Detecting COVID-19 Infection Using Customized Convolutional Neural Network
 [Publication](https://ieeexplore.ieee.org/document/10696823)

-Used **Python** proposed a customized deep-learning framework architecture for automatically identifying COVID-19 infection in chest X-ray (CXR) images.
-Multiple neural networks extract deep features from the CXR images, including popular models such as VGG19, DenseNet201, EfficientNet, MobileNetV2, and InceptionV3. he proposed model achieves classification accuracy of 97.06%, with precision, recall, and F1 score rates for COVID-19 cases recorded at 97.34%, 96.36%, and 97.01%, respectively, for the 4-class cases (COVID vs. Normal vs. Pediatric Bacterial Pneumonia vs. Pediatric Viral Pneumonia).
+Designed a customized deep learning framework in Python for classifying chest X-ray images into four classes: COVID-19, Normal, Pediatric Bacterial Pneumonia, and Pediatric Viral Pneumonia.
+Leveraged popular models including VGG19, DenseNet201, EfficientNet, MobileNetV2, and InceptionV3.
+Achieved 97.06% accuracy, with a precision of 97.34%, recall of 96.36%, and F1-score of 97.01%.

 ![COVID Study](/assets/img/Proposedarch.png)

-### Role of Genomics in Smart Era and Its Application in COVID‐19
+### Role of Genomics in the Smart Era and Its Application in COVID‐19
 [Publication](https://onlinelibrary.wiley.com/doi/10.1002/9781394213726.ch4)

-The discovery of the genetic roots of human diseases and other complex traits is one of the main goals of genomics, which may lead to the development of treatments and medications.
-By comparing the genomes of DNA sequencing disorders, researchers can uncover the genes responsible for desirable characteristics such as improved genetics, disease resistance, and better efficiency.
-This information is essential to develop populations of organisms better adaptable to evolving biological conditions.
-This chapter provides an overview of genomics, including its background, key attributes, and various types and application areas.
+Explores the genetic underpinnings of human diseases and complex traits.
+Emphasizes how comparative genomic studies and DNA sequencing can advance disease resistance, treatment development, and population adaptability.
+The chapter provides an overview of genomics fundamentals and its various application areas.

 ![Genome Study](/assets/img/Historygenome.png)

 ### Brain Tumor Detection Analysis Using CNN
 [Publication](https://ieeexplore.ieee.org/document/9395920)

-Used **Matlab** to proposedthe  Convolutional Neural Network (CNN)-based deep learning techniques for the detection and classification of brain tumors.
-The proposed approach focuses on distinguishing between benign and malignant tumors by leveraging the feature extraction capabilities of CNN architectures.
-It also demonstrates how CNN models can effectively classify different types of brain tumors using labeled medical imaging datasets, thereby aiding in early diagnosis and treatment planning.
+Applied CNN-based deep learning approach for brain tumor detection and classification.
+The system distinguishes between benign and malignant tumors and effectively classifies different types using labeled medical imaging datasets—supporting early diagnosis and treatment planning.

 ![Tumor Study](/assets/img/CNNModel.png)